bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 |Field Name      |Description
 | :------| :------|
 |`path`          |The path of the file which should be modified.
-Any file in the repository may be modified.
+Any file in the repository may be modified.The commit message can be modified via the magic file `/COMMIT_MSG` though only the part below the generated header of that magic file can be modified.References to the header lines will result in errors when the fix is applied.
-|`range`         |A <<comment-range,CommentRange>> indicating which content of the file should be replaced.
-Lines in the file are assumed to be separated by the line feed character, the carriage return character, the carriage return followed by the line feed character, or one of the other Unicode linebreak sequences supported by Java.
+|`range`         |A CommentRange indicating which content of the file should be replaced.
+Lines in the file are assumed to be separated by the line feed character.
 |`replacement`   |The content which should be used instead of the current one.

 ### GitPersonInfo